Winner: Aataullah Naser, Masters of Mathematics, University of Manchester

 Winner: Jonathan (Nathan) Craig, Industrial Economics, University of Nottingham

-Nathan is an Industrial Economics student at the University of Nottingham.
-He is a Course Representative, meaning he has an active role at the university.
-Acting on behalf of those on his course, he strives to improve the quality of the learning experience and teaching for future students.
+Nathan studied industrial economics at the University of Nottingham.
+He acted as a course representative and strove to improve the quality of the learning experience and teaching for future students.
 In 2014, he was a recipient of the Professional Development for Leadership and Management Award.
-Nathan is also seeking to complete the Nottingham Advantage Award this year.
-He has previous experience playing rugby at the highest level, representing Saracens in 2009, continuing this passion through university, representing Nottingham on numerous occasions.
+He has previous experience playing rugby at the highest level, representing Saracens in 2009 and continued this passion through university, representing Nottingham on numerous occasions.

 Aaron Sherwood, University of York | Benjamin Wylie, University of Bath | Donna Allcock, Leeds Metropolitan University | Jennifer Lawrence, University of Birmingham | Kate Nichols, University of Nottingham | Kyren Routledge, Loughborough University | Lauren Dwyer, Queens University Belfast | Sophie Penny, University of York | Zoe McCleery, University of Edinburgh |